nrfconnect/sdk-nrf/doc/nrf/app_power_opt.rst

 * `Power Profiler Kit II (PPK2)`_

 Together, they provide a unified solution for developers to evaluate, develop and characterize ultra-low power designs with ease.
-See :ref:`getting_started` for more information on |NCS| and the development environment.
+See :ref:`getting_started` for more information about the |NCS| and the development environment.

 Online Power Profiler for LTE is a tool to estimate the current consumption of the nRF9160 LTE modem.
 See the `Online Power Profiler user guide`_ for a basic overview of the tool and explanation of different parameters.